dreamcodez/resume/yew/IMPROVEMENTS.md

 - [x] **Test Coverage Requirements** - 100% coverage across all test categories
 - [x] **Documentation Standards** - Comprehensive README requirements for all components

+### **Markdown Component Refactor & Testing**

+- [x] **Markdown Component Refactored** - Removed all custom HTML/CSS styling from the markdown component.
+Now, it only converts markdown to HTML using pulldown-cmark, with no injected classes or wrappers.
+Styling is handled purely by the markdown content or external CSS (e.g., Tailwind).
+- [x] **Passthrough HTML Behavior** - Confirmed that pulldown-cmark passes raw HTML through by default (does not escape).
+Updated documentation and tests to reflect this behavior.
+- [x] **Comprehensive Test Updates** - Systematically updated all markdown component unit tests (accessibility, edge cases, interactions, variants, rendering) to focus on semantic HTML structure and content, not custom classes.
+Adjusted tests for special characters and HTML passthrough to match actual parser output.
+All tests now pass.

 ## 🚧 **In Progress**

 ### **Build System Issues**